The Barefoot Executive: Plot

-Using a spyglass to peer through his apartment window at night, the toady discovers the chimpanzee watching television with Post.
-Upon spying the chimpanzee going to the refrigerator for a beer during the commercial break, the executives realize the chimpanzee's true abilities.

-Fearing the revelation that America's favorite TV programs were being picked by an ape would spell the end of television, the executives decide to steal the chimpanzee and return it to the jungle.
+Fearing Post's abilities will make their jobs unnecessary, network president E. J. Crampton (Harry Morgan), former vice-president Francis X. Wilbanks (Joe Flynn), and their obsequious assistant (John Ritter) attempt to uncover the secret.
+Putting Post's apartment under surveillance, they discover the chimpanzee watching television with Post.
+Crampton and Wilbanks decide to steal the chimpanzee and return it to the jungle.

-Wilbanks and his chauffeur, Albert Mertons (Wally Cox), venture out a narrow ledge in an attempt to snatch the chimpanzee out of Post's apartment in his absence.
-The plan goes awry and the duo become stranded on the ledge until the police, the fire department, and a Catholic priest arrive, mistaking their break in for a potential suicide.

-As a last-ditch effort, the network offers Post $1,000,000 in exchange for the chimpanzee, which he ultimately accepts.
-Jennifer becomes disenchanted with him when she finds out he sold her pet for money without her consent and breaks off their relationship.
+After Wilbanks and his chauffeur Mertons's (Wally Cox) attempt to kidnap the chimpanzee fails, the network offers Post $1,000,000 in exchange for the chimpanzee, which he accepts.
+Jennifer becomes disenchanted with him when she finds out he sold her pet without her consent and breaks off their relationship.
 She also does not believe her chimpanzee should be released into the wild.

-Meanwhile, executives from every studio and camera crews crowd a cargo plane soaring over the jungle, as they prepare to parachute the chimpanzee into an unexplored section of the Amazon.
-Before arriving at the intended disembarkation point, the stubborn chimpanzee, not wanting to be sent into the wild, pulls a lever opening an emergency hatch which sucks all the executives out of the plane, causing them to parachute into the jungle instead.
-The plane returns with Raffles, and Mertons, who is more sympathetic to Jennifer's feelings, notifies Steven that the chimpanzee outsmarted the executives and is now en route back to him.
+Raffles, accompanied by the studio executives, is flown to Brazil in a plane that will parachute him into the Amazon.
+Before reaching the drop point, Raffles pulls the emergency hatch lever which sucks the executives out of the plane, causing them to parachute into the jungle instead.
+The plane returns with Raffles, and Mertons, who is sympathetic to Jennifer's feelings, notifies Post that the chimpanzee is now en route back to him.
 Post uses this opportunity to refund the $1,000,000 for the chimpanzee.
-Post comments that UBC is going to need the money now in order to fund a search party for Wilbanks and the other executives.
-Jennifer and Steven have not only rekindled their relationship, but are now married and set off on their honeymoon with the chimpanzee in tow as their pet.
-The final scenes shows the Posts on an expressway which pans out in a wide scene, while a radio announcement says that Post has just married and resigned his vice presidency of UBC, but many people are wishing him well in his future endeavors.
+Jennifer and Post rekindle their relationship, and eventually marry.
+The final scene shows them flying off on their honeymoon (with Raffles), while a radio announcement says that Post has resigned his vice presidency of UBC, but many people are wishing him well in his future endeavors.